Niranj-coder/EICAR-Vault/README.md

 # EICAR-Vault

-'A text of strings that antivirus engines flag as malicious but it's actually not..
-Just to test if the antivirus is working or not.' ( A very basic script...)
+Harmless EICAR test files to check if your antivirus is working.

-### 🔓 How to use:
+(Not real virus — just the standard test string.)

-1. Download the `eicar_sample.zip` file from this repository.
+### How to use
-2. Unzip it using the password below.
+1. Download eicar_sample.zip
-3. If your antivirus is active, it should flag or delete the file immediately.
+2. Unzip with password: **infected**

-**Password:** `infected`
+3. Scan the file — AV should flag it if active.

----
+**Password:** infected

-*Note: This is a harmless industry-standard string used for security testing.*
+**Note:** 100% harmless industry test file.